Navigation: Network & Remote Installation >

 •Make sure the networked computer selects Network administrator setup

 •If the local networked computer will also run QBI, or PTI or perform an import, select when installing on that computer those optional AyaNova programs.
-Refer to the QBI Manual or PTI Manual available from the AyaNova download web page if using QBI or PTI.
+Refer to the QBI Help documentation or PTI Help documentation available from the AyaNova web site if using QBI or PTI.
 Refer to the appropriate ImportExport.csv utility section in this help file if using one of the import utilities.

 •The AyaNovaSetup.exe will "see" that config.txt file and automatically copy it to that computer's AyaNova program directory so no additional configuration is needed on that user's station.